Hi, I’m Laura, the voice behind Family Spice. I’m the recipe developer, food stylist and photographer behind this food blog

 My passion for photography began at a young age, way before digital photography.
 My father gave me my first camera, a Pentax, and he also gave me the photography bug.
 I took classes, joined my high school newspaper, developed my own film and photographs in the dark room, and began shooting sports events for my community newspaper.

 And here I am, some years later, doing what I still love the most: photography.
 But this time, food photography.
-I not only do all of the photography on my blog and my cookbooks, but I also do free-lance food photography for companies, too.
-You can see my portfolio here.
+I not only do all of the photography on my blog and my cookbooks, but I also do free-lance food photography for companies, too, like Sun-Maid Raisins and Harris Ranch Beef.
+You can see my photography portfolio here.

-My photos and recipes have been featured in a number of publications in the US an worldwide.
-I do not use computer generated photographs.
+My photos and recipes have been featured in a number of publications and cookbooks in the US an worldwide.
+I do NOT use AI or computer generated photographs.

 For advertising and PR requests, you can learn more about working with me here or just email me at Laura AT familyspice DOT com.